-Student's performance after each assessment will be assessed to identify students who underperforming in a subject.
-Underperformance is identified as attaining a mark less than less than 50% in any assessment.
-According to Rule G14 in the General Handbook for students, 50% is the final pass mark for all subjects in an examination hence this standard will be maintained.
+Student's performance after each assessment will be assessed to identify student sent who are underperforming in a subject.
+Underperformance is identified as attaining a mark less than 50% in any assessment.
+According to Rule G14 in the General Handbook for students, 50% is the final pass mark for all subjects in an examination hence this standard will be maintained

-The names of "At Risk Student will be submitted to the Academic Monitoring and Support Committee after each assessment.
-The committee will then interview the student together with the subject lecturer and the focus area co-ordinator to determine the reason for the underperformance.
+The names of "At Risk Student" will be submitted to the Programme Coordinator after each assessment.
+The committee will then interview the student together with the subject lecturer and the focus area coordinator to determine the reason for the underperformance.

-Depending on the reason for the underperformance, the committee together with the focus area co-ordinator and the subject lecturer will take a decision on what intervention strategy is required to support and assist the student.
+Depending on the reason for the underperformance, the committee together with the focus area coordinator and the subject lecturer will take a decision on what intervention strategy is required to support and assist the student.
 The Academic Monitoring and Support Committee will carefully monitor the performance of all "Students at Risk" by holding regular meetings with the subject lecturer and the student to determine whether the intervention strategies have been effective.
-However, if underperformance persists after all attempts have been made to support and assist the student, then the Academic Monitoring and Support Committee will have to meet and make a decision.
-Students are referred to Rule G 17 in the Handbook.
+However, if underperformance persists after all attempts have been made to support and assist the student, then the Programme coordinator will have to meet with teaching and Learning committee (TLC) and make a decision.
+Students will be referred to Rule G 17 in the Handbook.